1angad/V9-prework/README.md

 # OGRE

-Aaron Grizzle, Brian Johnson, Sam Kumar, Rijul Mehta, and Guranggad Singh
+Aaron Grizzle, Brian Johnson, Sam Kumar, Rijul Mehta, and Guranggad Singh.
+Created during Rao Casturi's Fall 2023 Software Engineering Class.

 ## Overview

-This app was created for Rao Casturi's Fall 2023 Software Engineering Class.
-The purpose of this app is to provide a free, accessible, and effective alternative for preparing for the Graduate Record Examinations (GRE).
+The purpose of the OGRE app is to provide a free, accessible, and effective alternative for preparing for the Graduate Record Examinations (GRE).

 ## Built With